chipsalliance/chisel/README.md

 - [sbt](http://www.scala-sbt.org/), which is the preferred Scala build system and what Chisel uses.
 - [FIRRTL](https://github.com/ucb-bar/firrtl), which compile Chisel's IR down to Verilog.
-A alpha version of FIRRTL written in Scala is available.
+A beta version of FIRRTL written in Scala is available.
   - FIRRTL is currently a separate repository but may eventually be made available as a standalone program through system package managers and/or included in the Chisel source tree.